This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - consult with staff on health, wellbeing and safety matters and maintain representative and consultative structures and processes

-- maintain risk registers and risk management programs that, consistent with the Risk and Compliance Management policy, ensure so far as is reasonably practicable:
+- maintain risk registers and risk management programs that, consistent with the Risk Management policy, ensure so far as is reasonably practicable:

 - health and safety hazards are identified and addressed